alitkbbl/Neuro-AI-Foundations/README.md

 ### 📌 The Evolutionary Path

-Each model is derived directly from its governing differential equation, with complexity added incrementally:
+Each model is derived directly from its governing differential equation, with complexity added incrementally to bridge the gap between biological realism and computational efficiency:

 | Step | Model | Key Feature | Spike Behaviour |
 |:---:|:---|:---|:---|